CorrieRB/16S_ITS_Analysis/README.md

 ```

 ## Trimming and contig generation
-To analyze the Sanger sequence data, save the raw data in the Raw_data directory and update the location of the folder containing all the read files (line 25) or a single read file (line 29) in the **Sequence_Analysis.R** script.
+To analyze the Sanger sequence data, save the raw data in the Raw_data directory and update the location of the folder containing all the read files (line 25) or a single read file (line 29) in the **Sequence_Analysis.R** script.<br/>
 Run the following code to generate contig alignments, quality reports and fasta sequences.

 ```